Shooting Range Lighting Layout & Design

 - Ammunition and Equipment Handling: 50-75 fc

-What Goes into Successful Indoor Shooting Range Lighting Design for Indoor and Outdoor Facilities?
+What Goes Into Successful Shooting Range Lighting Design?

 Are There Different Lighting Requirements for Indoor and Outdoor Ranges?